pkhuong/pkhuong.github.io/source/_posts/2020-07-07-flatter-wait-free-hazard-pointers.markdown

 on other operating systems, we can probably [do something useful with scheduler statistics](https://github.com/pkhuong/barrierd) or ask for a new syscall.

 Armed with these new blocking system calls, we can replace the store-load fence in `R1` with a compiler barrier, and execute a slow `membarrier`/`FlushProcessWriteBuffers` after `C1`.
-The cleanup function will then wait long enough to ensure that any read-side operation that had executed before `R1` at the time we read the limbo list in `C1` will be visible (e.g., because the operating system knows a preemption interrupt executed at least once on each core).
+The cleanup function will then wait long enough[^arguably-lock-ful] to ensure that any read-side operation that had executed before `R1` at the time we read the limbo list in `C1` will be visible (e.g., because the operating system knows a preemption interrupt executed at least once on each core).
+[^arguably-lock-ful]: I suppose this means the reclamation path isn't wait-free, or even lock-free, anymore, in the strict sense of the words.
+In practice, we're simply waiting for periodic events that would occur regardless of the syscalls we issue.

 The pseudocode for this asymmetric strategy follows.

 {% codeblock hp_read_membarrier.py %}